Central Coast Mariners FC: Resurgence (2020–2025)

+On 7 May 2022, co-founder of Anytime Fitness Australia, Richard Peil became the new owner and director of the club, ending the uncertainty surrounding the club's ownership.

 On 3 June 2023, Central Coast played against Melbourne City in the 2023 A-League Men Grand Final.
-The Mariners defeated Melbourne City 6–1 to win their second A-League Championship, and their first in a decade, with Jason Cummings winning the Joe Marston Medal for best on ground.
+The Mariners defeated Melbourne City 6–1 to win the 2022-23 A-League Championship.

 Ahead of the new season, Championship winning coach Nick Montgomery departed the club to become the head coach of Hibernian, and was replaced by former MK Dons coach Mark Jackson for the title defence.
 The 2023-24 season saw further success for the club, winning the A-League Premiership for finishing top of the table in the regular season, their first continental title after defeating Al Ahed in the 2024 AFC Cup final, and qualification for the upcoming A-League Finals Series.
 The Mariners would go on to beat Melbourne Victory 3–1 in extra time in the 2024 A-League Men Grand Final.
 This Achievement would mean that they had won the treble.